Netflix/falcor/documentation/jsongraph.md

 2. Atom
 3. Error

-Each of these types is a JSON Graph object, but their values are always retrieved and replaced in their entirety just like a primitive JSON value.
+Each of these types is a JSON Graph object with a "$type" key that differentiates it from regular JSON objects, and describes the type of its “value” key.
+These three JSON Graph primitive types are always retrieved and replaced in their entirety just like a primitive JSON value.
 None of the JSON Graph values can be mutated using any of the available abstract JSON Graph operations.
-Each of these types also has a key ”$type” which differentiates it from regular JSON objects, and describes the type of its “value” key.

 ### Reference